Darvocet Addiction & Treatment

 Darvocet is the brand name for a medication with active ingredient dextropropoxyphene, a substance so plagued by health and safety issues among consumers that medications containing this analgesic have been removed from the US and European markets.
 However, the drug was only banned in 2010, so illicit versions of the substance can still be found.

 Dextropropoxyphene itself is a weak opioid, much like codeine, and lax prescribing practices, starting in 1999 according to the Centers for Disease Control and Prevention (CDC), contributed to the growing opioid abuse epidemic.
-Currently, 91 Americans die every day from opioid overdoses, and weak opioids like Darvocet have contributed as gateway drugs to addiction and abuse of more potent opioids.
+Currently, 91 Americans die every day from opioid overdoses, and weak opioids like Darvocet have contributed to addiction and abuse of more potent opioids, like heroin, as gateway drugs.

 Darvocet was approved for prescription use in the US in 1957.
 As early as 1976, Public Citizen formally requested that the drug be removed from use because of the dangers associated with it.
 Dangers include overdose, heart failure, and liver damage from acetaminophen.
 Public Citizen again filed for the drug to be removed in 2006.